ananya1105/Random-Forest-Regressor/README.md

 DataShape
 Missing Values/Duplicated Values: No missing or duplicate values
 Variables: All are Continuous Numerical Variables
+I have considered this article for the implementation: https://stackabuse.com/random-forest-algorithm-with-python-and-scikit-learn/
 Concepts Used:
 1. StandardScaler: https://stackoverflow.com/questions/40758562/can-anyone-explain-me-standardscaler
 2. Subplots: https://www.youtube.com/watch?v=Ql8QPcp8818